kumahq/kuma-website/docs/docs/dev/policies/external-services.md

 ### External Services and ZoneEgress

-There might be scenarios when traffic to external services should be monitored and goes through one place.
-In order to make it work it is possible to [configure ZoneEgress](../documentation/zoneegress.md).
-In this setup, it is possible to monitor and secure any traffic going outside the mesh.
-Also, with [disabled passthrough mode](mesh/#controlling-the-passthrough-mode) applications won't be able to access resources that are not in mesh or defined as external services.
+In scenarios when traffic to external services needs to be sent through a unique set of hosts you will [configure ZoneEgress](../documentation/zoneegress.md).
+In combination with [disabled passthrough mode](mesh/#controlling-the-passthrough-mode) applications won't be able to access resources that are not in mesh or defined as external services.

 For example when there is:
 * [disabled passthrough mode](mesh/#controlling-the-passthrough-mode)